Why are rates going up?+

-These rates seem expensive…I am going to switch to another provider.+
+Your services are too expensive…I am going to switch to another provider.+

 These programming cost increases are not unique to Wave.
 Our competitors are being affected as well.
 Wave provides the best value for our customer’s entertainment dollars.
 Our high-speed Internet products are industry leading including the fastest speeds and best prices.
-If you compare the competition’s prices to ours you will see we offer the best value.

-If you are signed up for one of our promotional packages you’ll continue to experience great savings off our regular retail rates for the services you chose, until the end of your promotional period.
-If you have other services and equipment outside of the service package you may see an increase in those equipment rates and you will see an increase in any associated channel tiers, passthrough fees, taxes and other fees as applicable.
+If you are signed up for one of our promotional packages you’ll continue to experience great savings off our regular retail rates for the services you chose until the end of your promotional period.
+If you have other services and equipment outside of the service package you may see an increase in those equipment rates and you will see an increase in any associated channel tiers, passthrough fees, taxes and/or other fees as applicable.

 Is this cost different from what I have been paying for in the past?+